Scientific Name

 How to Grow and Care

-Abundant water is beneficial in the summer months when the temperatures are over 90 °F (32 °C) and exposed to full sunlight for maximum growth.
+Abundant water is beneficial in the summer when temperatures are over 90°F (32°C) and plants are exposed to full sunlight for maximum growth.
 Still, they must be allowed to dry out completely between waterings.

 Lophophoras should also be fertilized twice a year.
 Over-fertilizing will typically result in the Lophophora developing cracks and splitting.

-At times, some Lophophoras will develop a corky material on the plant body if exposed to pesticides or insecticidal soap.
-This corky condition will usually heal very similar to human skin if the plants are exposed to full sunlight.
+At times, some Lophophoras develop corky material on the plant body if exposed to pesticides or insecticidal soap.
+This corky condition usually heals very similarly to human skin if the plants are exposed to full sunlight.

 Learn more at How to Grow and Care for Lophophora.